How to Enable BitLocker Encryption without a TPM in Windows 11/10/8/7?

 enter encrypt password

-If you choose to insert a USB flash drive at startup, you are required to specify a USB drive to save the startup key, select a USB drive and click "Next".
+If you choose to use a USB flash drive for startup, select a USB drive to save the startup key, then click "Next".

 save bitlocker startup key to usb